 This "Buster Keaton" mural at the signed entrance to historic Main Street depicts scenes from the 1926 silent film "The General" which was filmed in and around Cottage Grove.
-Painted on the side of the former Cottage Grove Hotel where Buster Keaton stayed during the filming, the building now houses a seasonal eatery called the Hot Spot.
+It is painted on the side of the former Cottage Grove Hotel where Buster Keaton stayed during the filming.

 The "Buster Keaton" mural was originally painted by local artist Howard Tharpe (and restored in 2021).
 During his career Tharpe painted numerous signs, billboards and murals throughout Cottage Grove, Eugene and California; working for Universal Studios, Obie Media and King Retail Solution.
 Along with "Buster Keaton", Tharpe's work includes the Opal Whiteley mural you'll also see on this tour, and the official 1984 Olympics signs in Los Angeles.

 4. & 5.
 Historic Coca-Cola murals